lupyuen/lupyuen.github.io/src/spi.md

 Today we shall connect the BL602 RISC-V SoC to a simple SPI Sensor: __BME280__

-We'll learn about the SPI quirks on BL602...
+We'll learn about the SPI quirks on BL602 and how we fixed them...

 1.  __Serial Data In__ and __Serial Data Out__ seem to be flipped